TMT is the best place to be in banking, but it’s also both the most competitive and misunderstood…

 All the guides were created with a singular goal in mind: to help you break into TMT banking by making you truly stand out in interviews.

-In interviews we have always found that you can somehow just tell when someone understands the coverage group their professing to have an interest in.
-Absolutely no one expects an interviewee to be an expert, but having a general level of understanding somehow just bleeds through in an interview.
+In interviews it's easy to tell when someone somewhat understands the coverage group their professing to have an interest in.
+Absolutely no one expects an interviewee to be an expert, but having a general level of understanding somehow bleeds through in an interview.

 So, these guides were specifically created for: